 have tried to capture the intensity of colour and light and the complexity of

-"Northumbrian Landscapes 2011-2014" is available as a signed, numbered copy from a limited edition of 40. (only two remaining)
+"Northumbrian Landscapes 2011-2014" is available as a signed, numbered copy from a limited edition of 40. (sold out)

-"100 Paintings" illustrates paintings completed between 2014 and June 2017 signed copies available. (only 3 remaining)
+"100 Paintings" illustrates paintings completed between 2014 and June 2017 signed copies available. (sold out)

 Both books are large format 30cmsx30cms with all colour illustrations.

-Recently published: "Selected Paintings" is a paper-back 17cms square format book of colour illustration and text for a selection of paintings showing a range of work from 2011 to 2019.
-Not for sale, but to be included with purchase of original paintings from galleries)
+"Selected Paintings" is a paper-back 17cms square format book of colour illustration and text for a selection of paintings showing a range of work from 2011 to 2019.
+Not for sale, but included with purchase of original paintings from galleries as available.